CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

        - Attach USB keyboard and mouse
        - Attach power cable and power up Jetson Orin (it will boot in recovery mode because pins 9 and 10 are shorted)
      - Ubuntu Desktop
-       - Execute SDK manager and the Jetson Orin developer kit should be seen - Start the download and flashing process and when prompted,
+       - Execute SDK manager and start and progress each step of the 4 step process - The Jetson Orin developer kit should be seen ticked green - When prompted,
          - Choose a "USB" connection
          - Choose "pre-config"
          - Choose "Manual method"
          - Select "NVME" drive for installing software.
          - Note the name you are giving the Jetson Orin developer kit - I used "orin"
          - Note the user and password you are using.
+         - Start the download and flashing process
-       - When the flashing actually starts, wait a few seconds to check that all is progressing OK.
-If it is, remove the dupont lead from pins 9 and 10 because it is now no longer needed.
-If this dupont lead was left connected, it would cause a re-boot problem later on because the Jetson Orin developer kit would always boot in recovery mode instead of booting to a normal logon screen.
-Later on in this process, we really want the Jetson Orin developer kit to boot to a logon screen, so remove the dupont lead now!
+       - If flashing seems to be working OK, wait a few seconds and then remove the dupont lead from pins 9 and 10.
+If this dupont lead was left connected, it would cause a re-boot problem later on because the Jetson Orin developer kit would always boot in recovery mode.
+Later on in this process, we really want the Jetson Orin developer kit to boot to a logon screen instead of booting in recovery mode, so remove the dupont lead now!
-       - When the first part of initial flashing has completed, another window is displayed - before continuing, do a few things on the Jetson Orin developer kit as below - To find out the IP address
+       - When the first part of initial flashing has completed, another window is displayed - Before pressing continue, do a few things on the Jetson Orin developer kit to find out the IP address (as below in the next few steps).
+Therafter continue as per the next section titled "Ubuntu Desktop)
      - Jetson Orin Developer kit
        - Remove the USB "C" cable
        - Log into the Jetson Orin developer kit using the user and password you noted before - and find out its IP address through the network cable